Klik Klak is a 3D stereoscopic audio-visual holographic FX installation by award-winning audio-visual producer Stuart Warren-Hill.

-This project utilises 3D Hologauze technology which was developed by Stuart for his Holotronica 3D album project in 2014, and has since found international acclaim as the leading technology for holographic FX.
+The Klik Klak project utilises Hologauze® technology, which was developed by Stuart for his Holotronica 3D album project in 2014, and has since found international acclaim.

-Hologauze is a light-weight scrim that - when lit correctly - becomes and invisible video projection screen, creating a holographic illusion that causes 2D objects to appear 3D.
-It’s the only capable of screening 3D polorized stereoscopic projection - there a complete 3D holographic spectacle.
+Hologauze® is a light-weight scrim; when lit correctly it becomes an invisible projection screen.
+The result is an holographic illusion that causes 2D objects to appear 3D.
+It’s the only surface capable of fully supporting polarized stereoscopic 3D, and therefore completely unique.

-Klik Klak is a percussive sculpture, created by a series of clicking balls.
-The rhythms created are at different speeds: the whole sculpture creates phasing patterns of syncopated sound and image.
-Viewers would be invited to wear a pair of 3D glasses causing the moving balls floating in the air to appear to share the viewers immediate space and environment - close enough to reach out and touch.
+Klik Klak is a percussive installation created by Stuart, with his own music and 3D visuals brought to life as a live holographic effect.
+A series of clicking balls seemingly float in mid-air, creating phasing patterns of syncopated rhythm.
+Viewers are invited to wear a pair of 3D glasses, which cause the moving balls to appear to share the viewers immediate space and environment - close enough to reach out and touch.